-Shifting men’s attitudes so women can thrive as entrepreneurs
+Shifting community attitudes so women can thrive as entrepreneurs

-In many communities, a woman working outside the home threatens a man’s status and position.
-We work with men to challenge deep-rooted ideas about what a ‘woman’s role’ can be — boosting women entrepreneurs’ earnings and their ability to make their own decisions in the process.
+In many places, a woman working outside the home threatens a man’s status.
+We work with men and communities to challenge deep-rooted ideas about what a ‘woman’s role’ can be – boosting women entrepreneurs’ earnings and their ability to make their own decisions in the process.

 What’s the problem?

-– In the places where we work, fewer than 40 percent of women have the power to make decisions for themselves – such as being able to visit family and friends, or have a say about household purchases or their family’s healthcare.
+– In the places where we work, 60% of women don’t have the power to make decisions for themselves – such as being able to visit family and friends, or have a say about household purchases or their family’s healthcare.

-– Generally, women are expected to be solely responsible for domestic chores – leaving them with little time to spend running a business.
+– Women are expected to be solely responsible for domestic chores and childcare – leaving them with little time to spend running a business.

 – In many communities, it’s believed a woman working outside the home undermines the man’s position as the family’s breadwinner – resulting in tension and, in some cases, violence, within the home.